fraunhoferfokus/mmecp-ui/README.md

 executed automatically after that to load all necessary frontend libraries.

 With Grunt the javascript and stylesheet files and also your own files under `public/*` will be injected in the index.html.
-Therefore the dev-Task was registered and can be executed with `grunt` or `grunt dev`.
+Therefore the dev-task was registered and can be executed with `grunt` or `grunt dev`.
 Two more tasks are:

 * `grunt test`

   Checks your own javascript files with jshint and starts a watchdog which registers any change in this files.
 With `grunt jshint` won't be executed.

 * `grunt prod`

   This task is for production mode and concatenates, minimizes (also uglify) and injects all javascript and stylesheet files.